 Other stories in this collection include “The Faith of Our Fathers” and “The Pre-Persons” both of which apparently caused quite a ruckus when they were first published.
 “The Pre-Persons” is a story that covers the ever taboo subject of abortion in an elaborate lens of absurdity.
 It was published in 1974.
 In Dick’s notes on this story, he explains how he received hate mail and even the “nastiest letter I’ve ever received” but he was also unapologetic for the story itself.
 He wrote about what he believed and though he was sorry it upset people (topics like these always upset someone) he wasn’t sorry for writing it.

 I never would have known that “The Faith of Our Fathers” had any reference to the Cold War or was written when hallucinogenic drugs were first being used in experiments.
 This story was written in 1966.
-Well before my time and over 50 years ago.
+Over 50 years ago and well before my time.
 Reading it today doesn’t seem like many of the concepts are strange considering what has occurred in the past 50 years.
-Dick says he “[doesn’t] advocate any the ideas” in this story (from his notes in 1966), and he even goes on to say he actually regretted writing this one (from his notes in 1976).
+Dick says he “[doesn’t] advocate any of the ideas” in this story (from his notes in 1966), and he even goes on to say he actually regretted writing this one (from his notes in 1976).
 A strange stance from a writer’s perspective but maybe I’m just saying that because I’m still new to this writing game.
 I’m sure much can be said about regret but we won’t dive into that here.